aisha-x/THM/Rooms/PT/Linux-privilege-escalation.md

 ## Privilege Escalation: Capabilities

-**What Are Linux Capabilities?**

-In traditional Unix systems, processes run as either:
+**What Are Linux Capabilities?**: In traditional Unix systems, processes run as either:
 - Root (full privileges)
 - Non-root (limited privileges)

 Linux capabilities break up the full set of root privileges into smaller, fine-grained privileges that can be independently assigned to processes or binaries.
 This allows a non-root process to perform certain actions usually reserved for root.
 For example:
 - `CAP_NET_RAW`: Allows use of raw sockets.
 - `CAP_SYS_ADMIN`: Very powerful, close to full root access.